rizinorg/book/src/plugins/python.md

             "disassemble" : disassemble,
     }
 ```
-4. Make a function with 2 subfunctions - `set_reg_profile` and `op` and returning plugin structure - for RAnal plugin
+4. Make a function with 2 subfunctions - `set_reg_profile` and `op` and returning plugin structure - for RzAnalysis plugin

 ```python
 def mycpu_anal(a):